Overview | Academics | Cost | Location | Life Abroad | Student Voices | Apply

 Returned Student Network

 FIE's Internship Team works with you individually upon admission to the program to match your skills and background with an appropriate organization.
-The summer internship program provides you with the opportunity to spend 8 weeks interning in London.
-This internship program offers 6 UW-Madison credits.
+The summer internship program provides you with the opportunity to spend 8 or 10 weeks interning in London.
+Both the 8 and 10 week program are worth a total of 6 UW-Madison credits.

-You will begin your program with the British Life and Cultures class.
+You will begin your program with the British Life and Cultures class (3 UW-Madison credits).
 Studying in another culture can be challenging for even the best students, so the British Life and Cultures course will help you contextualize your experience in London in a broad, academic manner.
 Internships begin about a week into the program.
 Each week is split evenly between class work and placement time.

 Program Web Page(s)

 Use the links below to see a list of courses that students have taken on this program before and the UW equivalents.
 Note: this list only includes pre-approved courses for your program and may not be an exhaustive list of courses or departments.
 You will get instructions on the course equivalent process after acceptance.

 Group by host institution and Sort by Foreign Course Titles